SeattleFoundations/seattlefoundations.org/src/data/blog/en/pejman-vibe-coding/index.md

 ## My Background and Context

 I wouldn't consider myself an engineer.
 I haven't been full-time coding in a decade plus.
-When I was doing a lot of coding, it was in this era where Ruby on Rails was all the rage, you had U-Scooter Shrap for career CSS, and jQuery was the JavaScript framework of choice—way before React.
-I was using Chrome for deployment.
+When I was doing a lot of coding, it was in this era where Ruby on Rails was all the rage, you had Bootstrap for CSS, and jQuery was the JavaScript framework of choice—way before React.
+I was using Heroku for deployment.

-So, the things I'm doing now with Cursor, I would definitely consider vibe coding, because I don't know a lot of the stuff that I'm actually doing full-time.
+So, the things I'm doing now with Cursor, I would definitely consider vibe coding, because I don't know a lot of the stuff like Typescript, React and Next.js that I'm building with.
 At the same time, I'm not a complete beginner—I know how to set up my local environment, use source versioning, handle deployment, and all these sort of fundamental things.

-That's important context because there's a lot of things around development beyond just the code itself where being productive matters.
-I like to think I'm kind of in the sweet spot because I have to play the game a little bit, and I know enough to get going.
+That's important context because there's a lot of things around development beyond just the code itself that you need to know in order to be productive.
+I like to think I'm kind of in the sweet spot because I know enough of the fundamentals but if I had to do this by hand, I simply wouldn't get very far at all.

 ## What is Vibe Coding?